ServiceStack/docs.servicestack.net/MyApp/_pages/ai-server/comfy-extension.md

 Once the ComfyUI Agent is running, you can access the ComfyUI Agent instance at [http://localhost:7860](http://localhost:7860) and can be used as a standard ComfyUI.
 The AI Server has pre-defined workflows to interact with your ComfyUI Agent instance to generate images, audio, text, and more.

+### Overriding Workflows

 These workflows are found in the AI Server AppHost project under `workflows`.
 These are templated JSON versions of workflows you save in the ComfyUI web interface.

-### Advanced Configuration

-ComfyUI workflows can be changed or overridden on a per model basis by editing the `workflows` folder in the AI Server AppHost project.
-Flux Schnell is an example of overriding text-to-image for just a single workflow for which the code can be found in `AiServer/Configure.AppHost.cs`.
+You can override these workflows by creating a new JSON file with the same name and path but in the `App_Data/overrides` folder.
+For example, to override the `text_to_image` workflow, you would create a file at `App_Data/overrides/text_to_image.json`.
+This would override all calls that use text-to-image workflow sent to your ComfyUI Agent instance.
+You can also override just `flux-schnell` by creating a file at `App_Data/overrides/flux1/text_to_image.json`, and Stable Diffusion 3.5 at `App_Data/overrides/sd35/text_to_image.json`.